-Shopify vs BigCommerce.
-Deeper analysis, however, shows that Shopify offers more out-of-the-box services, which make it a definite leader of the comparison in this respect.
+When it tackles the eCommerce aspect, Shopify tends to offer more out-of-the-box services, which make it a definite leader of the comparison in this respect.
 The software is chock-full of marketing and web store promotion features, design customization options, security measures and customer engagement solutions.

-BigCommerce.
-The website builder offers 94 paid responsive templates (their cost ranges from $145 and up to $235) and 7 free themes.
+BigCommerce also boasts a pretty nice selection of eCommerce templates.
+You can now get access to 94 paid responsive themes (their cost ranges from $145 and up to $235) and 7 free designs.
 The quality of both template types is high.
 You can work with a template code by downloading it to your computer (dashboard code editing option is not available here).

 Apart from designs offered in the online store, you can buy the theme from one of the multiple service partners.
 The choice is really impressive.
 If you are not satisfied with the available template selection for some reason, BigCommerce allows using the integrated Stencil Theme Editor – the advanced point-and-click interface, which lets you modify storefront design without any line of coding.

-Shopify vs BigCommerce.
-Shopify excels at template quality and versatility.
+Shopify and BigCommerce both offer quite a rich set of templates.
+Shopify, however, excels at template quality and versatility.
 It offers more free designs, while paid ones are a bit more affordable than those provided by BigCommerce.
 The software also stands out from the crowd due to its advanced Liquid tool that ensures deep, flexible and unique web store customization.

 Mind that BigCommerce has the artificial yearly profit limit, which constitutes $50,000, $150,000 and $400,000 based on the age of the plans.
 The maximum yearly profit limit implied by the system constitutes $1 million.
 Each $200,000 of profit will additionally cost you $250/mo.
 This is available only in terms of the ”Pro” plan.
 What’s more, BigCommerce has an exclusive Enterprise Plan, the cost of which is variable and should be discussed with the system managers individually.